Vulkan Tutorial

 );

-We can record command buffer.
+We can record the command buffer.
 In this article, we just begin and end the recording:

 // begin command buffer